Leaf-Agriculture/docs/docs/sharedata.md

 #### 2 - Permissions
 <img alt="Sharing permission" width="50%" src={useBaseUrl('img/sharing_permission.png')} />

-In this step, permissions are granted on the resources of each Leaf user.
+In this step, permissions are granted for the resources of each Leaf user.
 More info [here][6].

-Note that at this time only the `READ` permission type and `FIELDS` and `OPERATIONS` resources are available.
+**Note**: This permission is `READ` only and `FIELDS` and `OPERATIONS` resources are available.

-:::tip Organizations
+:::tip Company
-Organization-level sharing is not supported yet, but the permission can be granted or revoked at the same time the Leaf user is added or removed from the organization.
+Company-level sharing is not supported, but the permission can be granted or revoked at the same time the Leaf user is added or removed from the company.
 :::

 #### 3 - Access
-At the end of these steps, the API Owner B will be able to visualize the fields and/or operations from the shared Leaf user, using the already existing field/operations endpoints, like [this one][9].
+At the end of these steps, API Owner B will be able to visualize the fields and/or operations from the shared Leaf user, using the existing field/operations endpoints, like [this one][9].
 <img alt="Sharing result" width="50%" src={useBaseUrl('img/sharing_result.png')} />

 ## Endpoints